redpelicans/farso/README.md

 `farso` library is bundled with an http server api (also bin script) to run your vibes.

 Then manually or from your testing framework you can select the desired vibe and request endpoints, `farso` will try to select an eligible mock and execute it.
-Because many `mocks` can be associated to an `endpoint`, `farso` will in the order of definition run the fisrt that matches (see check methods below).
+Because many `mocks` can be associated to an `endpoint`, `farso` will in the order of definition run the first that matches (see check methods below).
 If no eligible `mock` matches in current vibe `farso` will search in the default vibe to look for one.

 Run tests on it, change the vibe and ...